 A mix of old and new makes the living area a cozy place to hang out, watch television, or get inspired reading from Jill’s library of decorating books.

-With all the children married, Otis the puggle enjoys his status as “only child” left at home.
+Otis the puggle enjoys his status as the only child left at home.

-The basement stairwell provided a perfect canvas for Jill to place pictures of her children, coupled with their spouses, filling the ceiling over the stairs.
-A dutch door makes for daily viewing each time you walk by,
+The basement stairwell provided a perfect canvas for Jill to place pictures of her children, and their spouses, which covers the ceiling over the stairs.
+A dutch door makes it easy for her to view daily.

 The renovated master bathroom features an old buffet turned vanity, along with a gilded mirror that was purchased in the house’s estate sale Jill attended before ever knowing that she would later buy the house!
 Along with vintage rugs (one shown here), she remembered where the items had come from and brought them back to the house they had lived their life in.

-When the weather is good in Michigan and Jill needs some time away, she heads north to their summer lake cottage.
-We have done retreats here for paint retailers in the past, and it’s a fun place to relax and get inspired for the next project down the road.
+When the weather is good in Michigan and Jill needs some time away, she heads north to their summer cottage on Island Lake.

-The cottage is set up for easy summer living, with an outdoor shower, enclosed porch, and all activities centered around lake living.
+The cottage is set up for easy, summer living, with an outdoor shower, enclosed porch, and all activities centered on the lake.